kong

 Contribute to the Plugin Hub and ensure your next innovative idea is published and available to the broader community!

 We ❤️ pull requests, and we’re continually working hard to make it as easy as possible for developers to contribute.
-Before beginning development with the Kong API Gateway, please familiarize yourself with the following developer resources:
+Before beginning development with the Kong Gateway, please familiarize yourself with the following developer resources:

 - Community Pledge (COMMUNITY_PLEDGE.md) for our pledge to interact with you, the open source community.